nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:information_source: Notes about the command:**

-Previously, in the [Edit finance records](#523-edit-a-finance-record-edit_finance) section, we have learnt how to edit a stand-alone finance record.
+Previously, in the [Edit Finance Records](#523-edit-a-finance-record-edit_finance) section, we have learnt how to edit a stand-alone finance record.
 For this section, let us first add some more finance records to populate our finance account.

 Ensure that you have at least 2 finance records, preferably with differing amounts and dates, stored in NUStorage as well as that you are in the `Finance` tab before proceeding.
-If you are having trouble adding finance records refer to the sections on [Adding finance records](#521-add-finance-records-add_finance) or [Adding inventory records](#511-add-items-to-inventory-create_inventory).
+If you are having trouble adding finance records refer to the sections on [Add Finance Records](#521-add-finance-records-add_finance) or [Add Inventory Records](#511-add-items-to-inventory-create_inventory).

 Currently, your NUStorage application should look something like this:
 ![Finance with three records](images/finance_withThreeRecords.jpg)